Louis Allen

-Louis Allen (April 25, 1919 – January 31, 1964) was an African-American businessman in Liberty, Mississippi, who was shot and killed on his land during the civil rights era.
+Louis Allen (April 25, 1919 – January 31, 1964) was an African-American logger in Liberty, Mississippi, who was shot and killed on his land during the civil rights era.
 He had previously tried to register to vote and had allegedly talked to federal officials after witnessing the 1961 murder of Herbert Lee, an NAACP member, by E. H. Hurst, a white state legislator.
 Civil rights activists had come to Liberty that summer to organize for voter registration, as no African-American had been allowed to vote since the state's disenfranchising constitution was passed in 1890.

 Allen was harassed and jailed repeatedly by Amite County Sheriff Daniel Bryant Jones (January 3, 1930 – July 26, 2013).
 The day before he planned to move out of state, Allen was fatally shot on his property.
 Since the late 20th century, his case has been investigated by Tulane University history professor Plater Robinson.
 The case was reopened by the FBI beginning in 2007 as part of its review of civil rights-era cold cases.
 In 2011 the CBS program 60 Minutes conducted a special on his murder as well.
 Their work suggested that Allen was killed by Jones.
 However, no one has been prosecuted for the murder.